samanthamoss87/Project-1/README.md

 RS Vision Consulting fills these needs by:

 - Starting with a eye catching video and then image to draw people in.
-- Having the flex boxs onin the main page is to draw people in to reviewnig the services and industry sectors and contact us.
+- Having the flex boxes on the main page is to draw people in to reviewing the services and industry sectors and contact us.
 - Having access to all the pages in the Nav makes to easier for the user to navigate through the site.
-- Have all the additional information lke Cookies, Terms and Conditions, Privacy Policy and Modernday slavery helps the user understand the company more, where we stand and future proofing the site for them.
+- Have all the additional information lke Cookies, Terms and Conditions, Privacy Policy and Modern day slavery helps the user understand in more detail the company policies and ethics, where we stand and future proofing the site for them.
-- Proving flex boxs in the industry section helps the user high light the specific area they are in.
+- Proving flex boxes in the industry section helps the user high light the specific area they are in.
 - Having videos and images through out the site helps the user understand the industry we are in and create nice eye catching images for them to review.
 - Have different ways to contact us on the contact page, gives the user options that is easier for them.

 ### Business Goals

-The Business Goals of RS Vision ConsultingS are:
+The Business Goals of RS Vision Consulting are:

 - Display and highlight what we are about.
 - Get an understanding about what services we do.